timhabermaas/engelsystem-dashboard/README.md

 * `ENGELSYSTEM_URL`: Points to the Engelsystem installation, used to link to it.
 Including http protocol and without trailing `/`.
 * `DATABASE_URL`: Points to Engelsystem's MariaDB database.
 Format: `mysql://<username>:<password>@<host>:<port>/<database>`
+* `EVENT_TZ`: Timezone of the event and timezone in which the database entries are saved, e.g. `Europe/Berlin`